sjdirect/abotx/README.md

 * Avoid getting blocked by sites
 * Automatically tune speed/concurrency

+AbotX has both free and paid features.
+See licensing info at the bottom of this page for more information.

 ##### Technical Details
 * Version 2.x targets .NET Standard 2.0 (compatible with .NET framework 4.6.1+ or .NET Core 2+)
 * Version 1.x targets .NET Framework 4.0 (support ends soon, please upgrade)